 2. Lifestyle Creep

-There’s a new rush of excitement and joy but after a couple weeks you feel the same way you did before the new shiny toys.
+There’s a new rush of excitement and joy but after a couple of weeks you feel the same way you did before the new shiny toys.
 WTF!
 If I got a 20% raise, I should be 20% happier every day, right?
 Welcome to the club!
-Known as the Hedonic Treadmill, this insidious first world problem affects many of us in today’s consumerist society.
+Known as the Hedonic Treadmill, this insidious first-world problem affects many of us in today’s consumerist society.

 Coined by Brickman and Campbell in their article “Hedonic Relativism and Planning the Good Society,” the “Hedonic Treadmill” describes the elasticity of our levels of happiness.
 We all have a baseline level of happiness.
 When something positive happens in our lives our level of happiness spikes up but then eventually comes back down to where we were before.